Book a call

 Scale from there.

-A Scrum Master, DevOps engineer, and Engineering Manager cost €25,000–35,000/month combined.
-We deliver what those three roles do — through playbooks, tooling, and agents — for a fraction of that.
+The traditional way to install this would cost €25,000–35,000/month — a Scrum Master, a DevOps engineer, and an Engineering Manager.
+We deliver the same operating model, productised through playbooks, tooling, and agents, for a fraction of that.

 Audit